 Hypospadias is a congenital disease that occurs in urethral development during weeks 8 to 20 of gestation.
 Hypospadias affects the male urethra and phallus.
 It is thought to be acquired genetically due to the imbalance of hormones.
 Hypospadias causes the opening of the urethra to be on the ventral side of the penis.
 A penis affected by this condition often will look as if it is bowing downward because of chordee tension.
 The malformation will make normal sexual intercourse difficult in the future.
-Hypospadias is classified into three categories: penile shaft hypospadias, coronal hypospadias and glandular hypospadias.
+Hypospadias as and glandular hypospadias.
 Individuals with hypospadias often experience unsatisfactory erections making intercourse difficult.
-In some males, hypospadias also makes it difficult to urinate due to the position of the urethra and may require those males to sit while urinating, causing identity issues in children.2
+In some males, hypospadias also makes it difficult to urinate due to the position of the urethra and may require those males to sit while urinating, causing identity issues in children.

 Cryptorchidism is most often a congenital disease and is usually discovered by the age of one, although it can occur later in life.
 Cryptorchidism is the absence of the either both or one of the testes in the scrotum.
 Cryptorchidism usually occurs in children that were born prematurely and most likely is accompanied by an inguinal hernia.
 The testicles will usually be located in the abdomen or in the groin.
-Cryptorchidism, if left untreated, can result in cancer and infertility.2
+Cryptorchidism, if left untreated, can result in cancer and infertility.